-Wellington Colorado is known as the state’s “Northern Gateway.”The perfect place to search for a home.
-Wellington was founded in 1902 and incorporated in 1905.
+Wellington, Colorado is known as the state’s “Northern Gateway", and is a perfect place to search for a home.
+Wellington was founded in 1902 and incorporated in 1905 and named after C.L.
+Wellington, an employee of the Colorado and Southern Railroad.
 Early in the 20th century, it was a service town for drivers commuting to and from Cheyenne, Wyoming and Fort Collins.
 Small and large businesses began to establish their roots in Wellington in the 1990s, leading to the town’s recent growth.
 Common industries today include construction, manufacturing, retail trade, and the service industry.
 Wellington also serves as a bedroom community for the city of Fort Collins.
 This Larimer County town is considered a great place to raise a family or retire.
 A tight-knit community made up of just over 8,500 residents, Wellington has a genuine small-town feel that promises a relaxed and safe quality of life.
 Local highlights include a vibrant, historic downtown; proximity to excellent schools and colleges; affordable housing; and low development costs.

 A diverse range of fun and recreational attractions and events add to Wellington’s appeal to homebuyers.
 Local highlights you can see and experience in this town include:

-- The Harvest Farm’s annual Fall Festival, featuring a corn maze, hay wagon rides, petting zoos, free kettle corn for kids, and other activities the whole family will enjoy
+- The Harvest Farm’s annual Fall Festival, features a corn maze, hay wagon rides, petting zoos, free kettle corn for kids, and other activities the whole family will enjoy

 - Centennial Park, the town’s oldest park sprawled across 1.75 acres, with facilities for picnics, sports, and youth development events staged by the Boys and Girls Club of Wellington